Best 4000 Watt Generator Reviewed for 2020

 The sound levels at lower loads stay underneath 69 dBA.

-The generator comes with a telescopic handle and wheels for easy transport.
+The portable generator comes with a telescopic handle and wheels for easy transport.

 It comes with a 5-20R 120V duplex household outlet, an RV ready TT-30R outlet, and two USB outlets.